nyx-project/vyhub-documentation/docs/game/minecraft.md

 ## Compatible Minecraft Plugin APIs

-- Spigot (>=1.18)
+- Bukkit/Spigot/Paper (>=1.12)

 ## Compatible Permission Mods

-One of the following permission mods is required:
+One of the following permission mods is required to enable the group-sync between VyHub and Minecraft:

 - [LuckPerms](https://luckperms.net)